-2.14.2 Handling an Invalidated Session
+2.15.2 Handling an Invalidated Session

-If the error code NVFBC\ERROR\INVALIDATED\SESSION is returned when attempting a frame grab, the user must re-create the NVFBC session by:
+If the error code NVFBC_ERROR_INVALIDATED_SESSION is returned when attempting a frame grab, the user must re-create the NVFBC session by:

-- Destroying allocated buffers and closing event handles. - Releasing NVFBC by calling the Release() API of the corresponding interface. - If possible, release the DX9 device that was passed to NVFBC, and create a new device. - Following the NVFBC initialization steps again.
+- ▶ Destroying allocated buffers and closing event handles. - ▶ Releasing NVFBC by calling the Release() API of the corresponding interface. - ▶ If possible, releasing the DX9 device that was passed to NVFBC, and creating a new device. - ▶ Following the NVFBC initialization steps again.